populationgenomics/talos/README.md

 economical to store in this repository.
 For the annotation workflow:

 1. A reference genome matching your input data, in FASTA format
-2. An echtvar reference file - we have a pre-generated file we are able to share, please get in touch
+2. An echtvar reference file from https://zenodo.org/records/15110230.
+Rename this to match the `params.gnomad_zip` entry in the [annotation.config](nextflow/annotation.config) file.

 For the Talos workflow: